Background

 Purpose and Concept

-Apart from raising funds for eye research the other aim is to involve as many clubs as possible along the way by hosting overnight stops, morning and afternoon teas and lunches.
+Apart from primary function of raising funds for eye research the other aim is to involve as many clubs as possible along the way by hosting overnight stops, morning and afternoon teas and lunches.
 It was a means for Clubs to interact and assist each other in delivering a safe and enjoyable District project.
 Non riding Club members and community members assist by being marshals and being transport and support drivers.

 Our annual Ride was, and still is, promoted and run, as a social fund-raising event (not a race) on quite sealed rural or local back roads.
 It is open to Lions and the community to join in raising funds for eye research into preventable blindness.
-Finds raised from riders, Lions Clubs and commercial sponsors are donated to the Centre for Eye Research Australia (CERA).
-The Ride has raised and donated over $1.2million since 1994.
+Funds raised from riders, Lions Clubs and commercial sponsors are donated to the Centre for Eye Research Australia (CERA).
+The Ride has raised and donated over $1million since 1994.

 Early Rides